Qualitative Reasoning Group

 Sharma A. and Forbus, K. D. (2010).
 Modeling the Evolution of Knowledge and Reasoning in Learning Systems.
 AAAI Fall Symposium on Commonsense Knowledge, Arlington, VA.
 [Reasoning Techniques]

 Wetzel, J. and Forbus, K. (2010).
 Design Buddy: Providing Feedback for Sketched Multi-Modal Causal Explanations.
-In proceedings of the 24th International Workshop on Qualitative Reasoning.
+Proceedings of the 24th International Workshop on Qualitative Reasoning.
 Portland, Oregon.
 [Sketch Understanding] [Educational Software]

 Yin, P., Chang, M. D. and Forbus, K. D. (2010).
 Sketch-based Spatial Reasoning in Geologic Interpretation.
-In proceedings of the 24th International Workshop on Qualitative Reasoning.
+Proceedings of the 24th International Workshop on Qualitative Reasoning.
 Portland, Oregon.
 [Sketch Understanding]

 2009 [back to the top]

 Dehghani, M. (2009).
 A Cognitive Model of Recognition-Based Moral Decision Making.
 Doctoral dissertation, Northwestern University, Department of Electrical Engineering and Computer Science, Evanston, Illinois.
-[Dissertation] [Modeling Culture and Cognition]
+[Dissertation] [Social Reasoning]

-Dehghani, M., Iliev, R. & Kaufmann, S. (2009).
+Dehghani, M., Iliev, R. and Kaufmann, S. (2009).
 Causal Explanations in Counterfactual Reasoning.
-In Proceedings of the 31st Annual Conference of the Cognitive Science Society, (CogSci).
-[Modeling Culture and Cognition]
+Proceedings of the 31st Annual Conference of the Cognitive Science Society, (CogSci).
+[Social Reasoning]

-Dehghani, M., Sachdeva, S., Ekhtiari, H., Gentner D. & Forbus, K. (2009).
+Dehghani, M., Sachdeva, S., Ekhtiari, H., Gentner D. and Forbus, K. (2009).
 The Role of Cultural Narratives in Moral Decision Making.
-In Proceedings of the 31st Annual Conference of the Cognitive Science Society (CogSci), Washington, D.C.
-[Modeling Culture and Cognition]
+Proceedings of the 31st Annual Conference of the Cognitive Science Society (CogSci), Washington, D.C.
+[Social Reasoning]

 Forbus, K., Lockwood, K. and Sharma, A. (2009).
 Steps towards a 2nd generation learning by reading system.
 AAAI Spring Symposium on Learning by Reading, Spring 2009.
 [Learning by Reading]

-Friedman, S., Taylor, J. & Forbus, K. (2009).
+Friedman, S., Taylor, J. and Forbus, K. (2009).
 Learning Naïve Physics Models by Analogical Generalization.
-In Proceedings of the 2nd International Analogy Conference.
+Proceedings of the 2nd International Analogy Conference.
 Sofia, Bulgaria.
 [Conceptual Learning]

-Friedman, S. & Forbus, K. (2009).
-Learning Naïve Physics Models & Misconceptions.
-In Proceedings of the 31st Annual Conference of the Cognitive Science Society.
+Friedman, S. and Forbus, K. (2009).
+Learning Naïve Physics Models and Misconceptions.
+Proceedings of the 31st Annual Conference of the Cognitive Science Society.
 Amsterdam, Netherlands.
 [Conceptual Learning]

-Friedman, S., Forbus, K. & Taylor, J. (2009).
+Friedman, S., Forbus, K. and Taylor, J. (2009).
 Learning and Reasoning with Qualitative Models of Physical Behavior.
-In Proceedings of the 23rd International Workshop on Qualitative Reasoning, 37-43.
+Proceedings of the 23rd International Workshop on Qualitative Reasoning, 37-43.
 Ljubljana, Slovenia.
 [Conceptual Learning]

 Hinrichs, T. and Forbus, K. (2009).
 Learning game strategies by experimentation.
 Proceedings of the IJCAI-09 workshop on Learning Structural Knowledge from Observations.
 Pasadena, CA, July.
 [Transfer Learning]

 Klenk, M. (2009).
 Using Analogy to Overcome Brittleness in AI Systems (Tech.
 Rep. No. NWU-EECS-09-09).
 Doctoral dissertation, Northwestern University, Department of Elecrtrical Engineering and Computer Science, Evanston, Illinois.
-[Dissertation] [Transfer Learning]
+[Dissertation] [Online supplemental materials] [Transfer Learning]

 Klenk, M. and Forbus, K. (2009).
 Analogical Model Formulation for AP Physics Problems.
 Artificial Intelligence, 173(18), 1615-1638. doi:10.1016/j.artint.2009.09.003 [Transfer Learning]